ansible/ansible-ui/framework/FRAMEWORK.md

-# Page Framework
+# Framework

 A framework for creating performant, consistent, and responsive web applications using [PatternFly](https://www.patternfly.org).

 The framework is made up of high level components using PatternFly components underneath.
 This allows the framework to adjust the web application for responsive layout.

-Basic structure of the framework can be seen in the table of contents below.
+Basic structure of the framework can be seen in the tree below.

 - [PageLayout](#pagelayout)
   - [PageHeader](#pageheader)